ZeyadGasser/Bike-Share-System/README.md

 A simple and efficient system for renting normal bikes and scooters.

+Check the UML diagrams (see BikeShareUML.jpeg) to quickly understand the system.
 ## Features

 - Rent and return normal bikes and scooters.